alan-turing-institute/QUIPP-pipeline/synth-methods/PrivBayes/README.md

 # PrivBayes

-**This code uses the PrivBayes implementation within the DataSynthesizer package (https://github.com/DataResponsibly/DataSynthesizer).**
+**This code uses the PrivBayes implementation within the DataSynthesizer fork found here: https://github.com/gmingas/DataSynthesizer.
+The user needs to pre-install the package using pip locally:
+Clone the above fork, go to its root directory and run `pip install .`**

 References:
 ```tex